alainncls/insights-js/README.md

 `event.id: string`
 _Mandatory_
-The id of the event to track, should be a human readable id in `kebab-case`.
+The id of the event to track, should be a human-readable id in `kebab-case`.

 `event.parameters: { [key: string]: string }`
 _Optional_